 Premium and Value Add Services

 One of the primary competitive advantages of air freight over sea freight is the ability to offer premium services at a higher price.
-Unlike sea freight, where all shipments are treated the same, air freight carriers have the ability to set tiered pricing based on things services like packing, door-2-door service, express delivery, shipment tracking, and shipments that require special handling, like food with a short shelf life, hazardous materials, or human remains.
-In addition, while cargo-only carriers have the advantage of knowing exactly what their capacity is, combined carriers don’t.
+Unlike sea freight, where all shipments are treated the same, air freight carriers can set tiered pricing based on things services like packing, door-2-door service, express delivery, shipment tracking, and shipments that require special handling, like food with a short shelf life, hazardous materials, or human remains.
+Also, while cargo-only carriers have the advantage of exactly knowing what their capacity is, combined carriers don’t.
 The freight capacity for passenger flights that carry belly cargo fluctuates depending on the number of passengers and how much luggage they have.
 Therefore, combined carriers can offer shipment prioritization as a premium service.
 Customers can pay more to ensure that their shipments jump to the front of the line in the event of a shortfall in capacity.

 Weight and Volume